mbadolato/iTerm2-Color-Schemes/README.md

 tools/preview.rb schemes/AdventureTime.itermcolors

 # Apply the schemes in turn.
-# - Press any key to advance; hit CTRL-C or ESC to stop
+# - Press (almost) any key to advance; hit CTRL-C or ESC to stop
+# - Press the delete key to go back
 tools/preview.rb schemes/*
 ```